Common Questions

 Good starting points include:

-- Adoption, from the Legal Services Society, is a fact sheet that defines adoption, sets out how adoption works in BC, and provides links to other resources.
+- Adoption, from the Legal Aid BC, is a fact sheet that defines adoption, sets out how adoption works in BC, and provides links to other resources.

-- The provincial government’s Adoption provides information on how to adopt a child in BC or from another country.
+- Adoptions from the provincial government provides information on how to adopt a child in BC or from another country.

-- Adoption, from the Canadian Bar Association BC Branch, provides an overview of the adoption process.
+- Adoption of a child, from People's Law School, provides an overview of the adoption process.

 - tags